git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 ## Sequencers

+* Cursor Up+Pad in sequencers enables and increases note repeat by 1.
+* Cursor Down+Pad in sequencers enables and decreases note repeat by 1.

 ### Drum Sequencer

 * The drum sequencer works as described in the Ableton Push manual.
 The differences are: